prudentj/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+(forEach) perfoms the operation within on every element of the existing array, while map creates a new array to do the operations.

 2. What is the difference between a function and a method?
+Methods are functions within objects, because if a value is a function it is a method.

 3. What is closure?
+Basically it is one like one sided glass where children elements can things one level above nested.
+This is even more so than other languages because of the two pass complier.

 4. Describe the four rules of the 'this' keyword.
+If it is at the global scope it refers to the console Object, if it comes before a function, the object that calls that function is what it refers to, if it is in a constructor function it refers to the new object, and if it is being used in certain methods (call/apply) it is explicitly defined.

 5. Why do we need super() in an extended class?
+Because underneath the hood it is doing all the maddness with prototypes we did on Wednesday.
+It needs to extend all the functionality from one classes prototype to the other classes prototype.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: